Filming Protocols of the International Seabed Authority

 Access

-• Accredited members of the media will be able to access the Media Room on the first floor of the Secretariat (near the credentials and protocol area).
+• Accredited members of the media will be able to access the Media Room on the first floor of the Secretariat (near the credentials and Protocol area).

 • Designation of a meeting as a “Closed Meeting” implies that it is not open to media broadcasting or other forms of coverage.